-You'll be a Senior Account Manager who loves handling creative work and is ready to take full day-to-day responsibility of key clients.
+You'll be an ambitious Account Manager or Senior Account Manager who loves handling creative work and is ready to take full day-to-day responsibility of clients.
 This is your chance to “own” a couple of accounts end-to-end with the support, when needed, from the Managing Director.

-Previous experience with telcos, automotive, or utilities would be an advantage but not essential.
+Previous experience with Direct and/or Digital, Telcos, Automotive, or Utilities would be an advantage but not essential.

 Interested in becoming a sponsor?

 Who's it for: ASB by With Collective and Curious Films

 Why we like it: The True Rewarden sheriff is back – and she’s here to teach us a lesson at the True Rewarden Academy training camp.
 The spot is simple and effective, with the sheriff explaining what True Rewards can be used for.
 We like Rachel House as the ‘True Rewarden’ as she brings great humour to the ad and hope ASB continues using the sheriff for further campaigns.